Psion #1

 Written and Created by Mark Bandy, Art by Uchenna (“Che”) Ugbor

 Psion is a slow-burn story showcasing the life of a young Black man in college in the American South, on the campus of a Historically Black College or University.
 The story by Mark Bandy is an easy read and flows at a measured pace, slowly pulling you into its world while quietly laying the groundwork for a sci-fi twist that simmers just beneath the surface.
-The setting is not much different from our own, just viewed through the artist’s lens—until small cracks start to show.
 “Che” Ugbor’s artwork does what it needs to do to get the story across.
 Its cartoonist style never breaks the rules it sets for itself, helping the story feel grounded even as the strange elements creep in.

 The main character is John Lewis, a young Black man with a good head on his shoulders.
 He is presented as a quirky but brilliant student.
 He is accompanied by his equally interesting British friend, Danita.
 The story follows the pair as they banter back and forth in scenes best described as a day in the life.
-Their conversations range from slave revolts to homelessness, coffee, and everything in between—conversations that, on closer look, drop subtle hints toward the larger sci-fi premise waiting to unfold.
+Their conversations range from slave revolts to homelessness, coffee, and everything in between.
+These conversations drop subtle hints toward the larger speculative premise waiting to unfold.
 The book embraces its slice-of-life identity well, using it as a Trojan horse for something bigger.

 The Quiet Setup for Something Bigger